dhikshanya06/queuectl/README.md

 </p>

 <h3>Start workers</h3>
-Start N worker processes in the foreground.
-Workers will automatically exit after --idle-timeout seconds if there are no pending jobs.
+<p>Start N worker processes in the foreground.
+Workers will automatically exit after --idle-timeout seconds if there are no pending jobs.</p>

 ```bash
 queuectl worker start --count 3 --idle-timeout 3